ignite/cli/docs/guide/interchange/04-creating-order-books.md

 This completes the order book setup.

-It is a good time to save the state of your implementation.
+Now is a good time to save the state of your implementation.
-This will allow you to also jump back and forth in case you are making errors or need a break.
+Because your project is in a local repository, you can use git.
+Saving your current state lets you jump back and forth in case you introduce errors or need a break.

 ```bash
 git add .